The website is under construction. But in the meantime, here are some information about the project.

 - Activate individual youth learners in supporting communities in initiating and developing urban gardening projects

 - Promote more sustainable, plant-based food consumption and shorter food supply chains

 - Contributing to the EU’s green transition efforts

 While we develop this platform, stay tuned for what is to come:

-- A training in France for young people and youth workers about community gardening (application will open soon)
+- A training in France for young people and youth workers about community gardening (application below)

 - A handbook about Smart Urban Regional Food strategies